 Land And Labor Acknowledgement

-I live on the ancestral homelands of yak titʸu titʸu yak tiłhini (ytt) or “The People of the Full Moon,” the indigenous tribe of Northern Chumash people who represent a greater than 13,000 year old unbroken chain of lineage, kinship, and culture in a place now known as San Luis Obispo on the Central Coast of California on the western edge of the North American Continent.
+I was born and raised in the state of California and although I am now working remotely and living nomadically, I honor the indigenous peoples and lands that I have provided for my livelihood.
+For the past 7 years, I lived and worked on the ancestral homelands of yak titʸu titʸu yak tiłhini (ytt) or “The People of the Full Moon,” the indigenous tribe of Northern Chumash people who represent a greater than 13,000 year old unbroken chain of lineage, kinship, and culture in a place now known as San Luis Obispo on the Central Coast of California on the western edge of the North American Continent.

 I offer gratitude for the courage, determination and resilience of the elders, both past and present who have stewarded this land throughout the generations despite structural attempts of elimination, land theft, enslavement, forced labor and systemic disruption of culture, language and family formation through the California Mission System.
 I pay my respect by way of monthly land tax payment and encourage direct giving to the ytt as a recognition of access and as a way to contribute to reparations for the theft of this land.
 I stand with the ytt in their tireless advocacy to achieve designation of the Chumash Heritage National Marine Sanctuary to instill critical protections for both people and the planet.